godelfin/phpbro/README.md

 - Most static methods are stored in session for ease of access.
 - Includes the powerful testing package, BroUnit, which works by refreshing each page ten times, then reporting test success if all error logs are clean.
-- Incorporates the following Design Patterns: Static Methods, Global Constants, Looping SQL Queries
+- Incorporates the following Design Patterns: Static Singleton, Globally-Defined (Universal Configuration) Constants, Looping SQL Queries
+- Simple Logger (SLogger) - simple, clean logging built-in (just uncomment the code where you need help debugging)

 Quick Start:
 Most configuration options are already defined in the config.php.
 Just uncomment the global constant you want to use for